anbox-cloud/discourse-docs/ref/hooks.md

-Hooks are scripts that automatically trigger actions based on an event performed in the life cycle of an Anbox Cloud instance.
+Hooks are scripts that automatically trigger actions based on an event performed in the life cycle of an [instance](https://discourse.ubuntu.com/t/26204#instance).
 A hook can be any executable file that is placed in the `hooks` directory of an addon or an application folder.

 The hook name **must** be one of the following: